 A slide that uses a background image

-Now let’s add custom CSS to further improve this new slide.
+Now you’ll add custom CSS to further improve this slide.

 Applying CSS to Slides

-One issue with the slide we just made is that the word Penguins is hard to read.
-It would probably be best if we could make the text bigger and a different color.
-To do this, we need to use CSS, the language used to style HTML documents.
-If you’re thinking, “I’m reading this book to learn R, not CSS,” don’t worry.
-You’ll need only a bit of CSS to make tweaks to your slides.
-To apply these tweaks to your slides, you can write your own custom code, use a CSS theme, or combine the two approaches using the xaringanthemer package.
+One issue with the slide you just made is that the word Penguins is hard to read.
+It would be better if you could make the text bigger and a different color.
+To do this, you’ll need to use Cascading Style Sheets (CSS), the language used to style HTML documents.
+If you’re thinking, I’m reading this book to learn R, not CSS, don’t worry: you’ll need only a bit of CSS to make tweaks to your slides.
+To apply them, you can write your own custom code, use a CSS theme, or combine the two approaches using the xaringanthemer package.

 Custom CSS